WindowsSME/QAChecker/README.md

 Machine QA Compliance using PowerShell
 (Windows PowerShell ISE)

-This document will allow you to easily check multiple compliance items on a machine before signing off deployment
+This script will allow you to easily check multiple compliance items on a machine before signing off deployment

 1. Login to the local machine using an adminstrator account
 2. Open Windows Powershell ISE as Administrator